ARM-software/lisa/doc/source/contributing.rst

   "stats" for "statistics", "config" for "configuration", etc are OK).
 Do *not* use Hungarian notation (so prefer ``birth_date`` over ``dtBirth``).

-New extensions should also follow implementation guidelines specified in :ref:`writing_extensions` section of the documentation.
+New plugins should also follow implementation guidelines specified in :ref:`writing_plugins` section of the documentation.

 We ask that the following checks are performed on the modified code prior to submitting a pull request: